Judith Okely

-Judith Melita Okely (born 1941) is a British anthropologist who is best known for her ethnographic work with the traveller gypsies of England.
-She is an Emeritus Professor of Social Anthropology, University of Hull and Research Affiliate of the School of Anthropology, University of Oxford.
-Her research interests encompass fieldwork practice, gypsies, feminism, autobiography, visualism, landscape representations, and the aged, mainly within Europe.
+Judith Melita Okely (1941-2025) was a British anthropologist best known for her ethnographic work with the traveller gypsies of England.
+She was an Emeritus Professor of Social Anthropology, University of Hull and Research Affiliate of the School of Anthropology, University of Oxford.
+Her research interests encompassed fieldwork practice, gypsies, feminism, autobiography, visualism, landscape representations, and the aged, mainly within Europe.
 The UK Data Service lists her as a "Pioneer of Social Research".

 Early life and education

 Okely was born in Malta but grew up in Sussex and Lincolnshire.
 She attended boarding school from the age of nine at Upper Chine School for Girls on the Isle of Wight, but did not enjoy the experience, and later published work on the experience of girls in boarding schools.

 She studied for two years at the Sorbonne in Paris and then enrolled at Oxford, where she began a campaign for the Oxford Union to admit women to their debating society.
 Admitting women to the Oxford Union required a 2/3 vote of its past and current members.
 The first vote failed, with 903 men voting to admit women and 435 voting against.
 The second vote, on 9 February 1963, succeeded, 1,039 to 427.
 Okely then became the first woman admitted to the Oxford Union.

 While at Oxford, Okely read PPE at St Hilda's College of the University of Oxford, where she took a Certificate in Social Anthropology at the University of Cambridge (1970).

 An appointment with the Centre for Environmental Studies in 1970 led to her research work on gypsy-travellers, and to a DPhil from Oxford in 1977 and her 1983 book.